SOPSLab/AmoebotSim/docs/source/index.rst

 ==========

 Welcome to `AmoebotSim <https://github.com/SOPSLab/AmoebotSim>`_, a visual simulator for the amoebot model developed by the `Self-Organizing Particle Systems (SOPS) Lab <https://sops.engineering.asu.edu/>`_ at Arizona State University and the University of Paderborn.
-The amoebot model is an abstraction of *programmable matter*, a material that can dynamically change its physical properties (e.g., shape, size, color, etc.) based on user input or stimuli from its environment.
+The `amoebot model <link-todo>`_ is an abstraction of *programmable matter*, a material that can dynamically change its physical properties (e.g., shape, size, color, etc.) based on user input or stimuli from its environment.
 This simulator is designed for students and researchers who want to:

 * Visualize and learn about current distributed algorithms for the amoebot model